The Whitechapel Murders and Letters to the Editor

-1888 Anonymous letter to the Central News Agency London “Dear Boss”, introducing the name Jack the Ripper for the first time.
+A letter to the Central News Agency London “Dear Boss”, introduced the name Jack the Ripper for the first time, a name that would live in infamy.

 The Dear Boss Letter in full

-On the 27th of September 1888, the central news agency received an anonymous letter, in red ink, it read;
+Letter written on the 25th of September 1888, and delivered to the central news agency on the 27th, in red ink, it read;

 I keep on hearing the police have caught me but they wont fix me just yet.
 I have laughed when they look so clever and talk about being on the right track.
 That joke about Leather Apron gave me real fits.
 I am down on whores and I shant quit ripping them till I do get buckled.
 Grand work the last job was.
 I gave the lady no time to squeal.
 How can they catch me now.
 I love my work and want to start again.
 You will soon hear of me with my funny little games.
 I saved some of the proper red stuff in a ginger beer bottle over the last job to write with but it went thick like glue and I cant use it.
 Red ink is fit enough I hope ha. ha.
 The next job I do I shall clip the ladys ears off and send to the police officers just for jolly wouldn’t you.
 Keep this letter back till I do a bit more work, then give it out straight.
 My knife’s so nice and sharp I want to get to work right away if I get a chance.
 Good Luck.